 In the inter-species case, it means that even though a species may have the potential for several modes of experience, specific instantiations may not always reach its local maxima (local for the species, in comparison to all possible layer configurations defining a global maxima), and therefore not comparable to species that may have reached their local maxima.
 In other words, since layers describe and represent the possibility of experiences, there are local maxima and partial maxima (partial within the layers below the local maxima of a species) that species may reach independently.
-Here, evolution implies different modes of conscious experience associated with the top configurations of a given layer configuration.
-Each species may have its maxima, some of them are comparable and others not.
-Moreover, for example, experiencing relative similarity in one species can correspond, structurally, to a subset of layer configuration in another species (e.g colour similarity), but it can also be the case that some layers are present only in the "lower" species, but overall have fewer layers (e.g. odour experiences of rats compared to humans).
+Each species may have its maxima, some of which are comparable and others not.
+Moreover, for example, experiencing relative similarity in one species can correspond, structurally, to a subset of layer configuration in another species (e.g., colour similarity), but it can also be the case that some layers are present only in the \textit{lower} species, but overall have fewer layers (e.g. odour experiences of rats compared to humans).
 This makes some aspects comparable but others not, and might be suggested, for instance, by extrapolations of behavioural experiments in rats \cite{Nakayama2022} and monkeys \cite{OpdeBeeck2001}.

 All this seems coherent with current biological evolution theories.
 Evolution is not a linear process, e.g. ants may be considered at the top of an evolutionary chain without having a straightforward comparison with mammals (at least as the world's most successful eusocial insects \cite{Ward2014,Johnson2013,Cai2024}).
 As such, assuming that humans or other animals are \textit{upper} in the chain of evolution and that this implies always a higher-graded conscious experience, seems to be a theological bias.
-Mathematically, and under the assumptions of our layer structure, evolution seems to entail different modes of phenomenal experience (i.e. different species might be conscious of different numbers of experiential aspects), but it does not entail, by itself, \textit{more} actuality and unitary character of such experiences.
+Mathematically, and under the assumptions of our layer structure, our model entails different modes of phenomenal experience (i.e. different species might be conscious of different numbers of experiential aspects and their combination), but does not always entail, by itself, \textit{more} actuality and unitary character of such experiences.